nidhish-nayak/linkx/README.md

 4. Open your browser and visit `http://localhost:5173/` to access the frontend of LinkX application.

-### Backend:
+### Backend setup:

-To run the server locally, follow these steps:
+Setting up the server is similar to frontend setup given above.
+Follow the below steps:

 1. Navigate to the api directory: